 Rosemary’d White Bean Dip

-2 cans Great Northern Beans, well drained and rinsed
+2 cans Great Northern Beans

-1/4 good extra-virgin olive oil
+Scant 1/4 cup extra-virgin olive oil

-4 cloves garlic, peeled
+3 cloves garlic, peeled

-1 tablespoon chopped rosemary leaves
+1 teaspoon chopped rosemary leaves

 1/2 teaspoon salt

 Place the drained beans in the jar of a food processor.
-Add the olive oil and the garlic, and puree until the mixture is smooth.
+Add the olive oil and garlic cloves and purée until the mixture is smooth.